acbsp/bonafide.guru/en/contents.rst

 ".

-How do you think, dear readers, why did Narayana Maharaja, as per his words, go to America to visit holy places where Srila Prabhupada used to stay, only twenty years after Prabhupada left the world?
+How do you think, dear readers, why did Narayana Maharaja, as per his words, go to America to visit holy places where |SP| used to stay, only twenty years after Prabhupada left the world?

 Presently ISKCON Society is undergoing a period of crisis, the ISKCON